MRT Line 6: Services

 The minimum ticket price of metro rail for Line 6 is fixed at ৳20 and the fare is fixed at ৳5 per km.
 12 trains have been allotted for this line, of which 2 trains are kept as backup trains.
-The line operates everyday from 8.30am to 12.30pm.
+Sub-stations with 132 kV circuits have been set up at Motijheel, Uttara and Shewrapara for uninterrupted power supply to the line.
+Currently five coaches are in use on this line.
+Dhaka Metro Rail has reserved an entire compartment only for women on each train.
+Additionally, for security purposes, two police officers are present in each coach of the train.